pondrejk/dizzer/chap2-carto_insight.md

 In cartographic research, we often test the cognitive efficiency of the visualisation methods that already exist.
 This is all good, but we should not assume that the cartography's quest to *extend* the arsenal of visualisation and interaction methods is completed.
 As we will see further, interaction and increasing data load pose new challenges to cartographic visualisation, with opportunities for creative inclusion and combination of new methods.

-**2. What inspiration can digital cartography take from the heritage of pre-digital mapping?**
+*(b) What inspiration can digital cartography take from the heritage of pre-digital mapping?*

 Same as we asked about the preconceptions of the old medium, we can reverse the question and ask if there are any good tricks from the rich history of cartography that did not make it to digital mapping toolbox.
 What was lost in transition to digital?
 Even though paper maps and atlases age in the sense of content, cartographic methods used in them often remain inspirational and valid — the old map products many not be outdated for cartographers.

 Some of the classical cartographic techniques may be demanding to implement in the variable scale environment, same other may provide solutions to the visualisation issues like high density displays.
 Again, we arrive at the problem of opinionated web mapping libraries that are not easy to customize or extend.
 Cartographers usually aren't software developers, and software developers are usually unaware of old map stocks, but there are already examples of positive trends in collaboration towards richer visualisation in digital maps.

-**3. Should cartography focus more on the interaction design?**
+*(c) Should cartography focus more on the interaction design?*

 Creating digital maps is not only about assigning appropriate visualisation type to the data at hand.
 It also becomes increasingly about designing user interactions with map elements.
 The ways how the map application enables user actions, the way how map controls and map elements react to user-induced changes, the way how the whole map composition adapts to screen space constraints, this all weaves a complex net of interdependent design decisions that will become an inherent part of digital cartography.
 What is more, the challenges of high data density affect both map intra-composition as well as extra-composition^[TODO explain these terms?].